 The residency is a three-year, full-time program devoted to the discipline of chiropractic radiology and includes academic, clinical, and scholarly components.
 The program leads to a Master of Science degree in Diagnostic Imaging and qualifies successful candidates to sit for the examinations leading to the professional certification “Diplomate of the American Chiropractic Board of Radiology” (D.A.C.B.R.)

 The program is rigorous and residents are selected on a competitive basis for limited openings.
 Applicants are chosen based upon a written examination, oral practical examinations, and an interview with the residency selection committee.
 Resident duties include teaching in laboratories and lectures of various radiology courses, didactic and film interpretation tutorial sessions, clinical rotations in outpatient clinics, and rotations through outside imaging centers.
 Additionally, residents are responsible for the design and completion of a master’s thesis.

-- Applicants must have a radiology course of at least CGPA 3.0 with no grade lower than a "C" in any radiology course
+- Applicants must have at least one radiology course with a GPA of at least 3.0, with no grade lower than a "C" in any radiology course.

 - It is recommended that the candidate have at least a 3.0 overall chiropractic college GPA.

 - Applicants must hold a Doctor of Chiropractic degree and have successfully completed all National Board examinations.

 - Applicants must hold a bachelor’s degree or its equivalent from an accredited institution of higher learning.